What Happens at Academy

 Through the generous support of donors and our Partner & Affiliate Schools, we are excited to provide thousands of dollars in scholarship to help students attend the Academy each summer.
 There are two main scholarships:

-Each year a group of schools and organizations partner with Praxis to reserve full-scholarship seats for a cohort of their next generation leaders to attend Academy.
+Each year a group of schools and organizations partner with Praxis to reserve full-scholarship seats for a cohort of their next generation leaders to be a part of the Academy.

-To apply for one of these spots, use the drop-down in Section 04 of the Application and select the partner organization you are applying from.
+To apply for one of the full-scholarships, use the drop-down in Section 04 of the Application and select the institution you are applying from.

-If you'd like to inquire about providing scholarships for your students, contact us.
+If you would like to inquire about providing scholarships, contact us.

 Academy 2019 will be on the beautiful campus of Biola University, located just south of Los Angeles.